Bedrock

 Cut the marketing and revenue falls off a cliff.

-We see this often.
+We see this in more than half the deals we review.
 If the expense is required to maintain revenue, it's not an add-back.

 Deferred maintenance and capex